-Kaleo is a Heart-based Spiritual Coach, Aloha Practitioner, Speaker/Storyteller and Hula Instructor.
+Kaleo is a Heart-based Spiritual Guide & Certified Life Coach, Aloha Practitioner, Hula Instructor and an Ordained Minister.

-Kaleo’s passion and dedication is to help women in Reclaiming Their Greatness through opening their hearts to hear their inner wisdom and experience self-love and self-appreciation.
+Kaleo’s passion and dedication is to help women Step Into their Spiritual Greatness through opening their hearts to their inner wisdom and experience self-love and self-appreciation.

 Her dedication to this comes from her own personal experience of trauma early in her life that started her on a journey to find answers and healing for herself.
 This led her to study and explore several different indigenous cultures, as well as several modern body/mind integration techniques.
 What she shares now is what helped her in her own life and healing in the last 30 + years and that she now uses in helping other women.